Multiverse (DC Comics): DC Universe Online

 In the video game DC Universe Online, Brainiac decides to conquer New Earth in order to know the secret of the multiverse.
 After he was defeated, the heroes have to face the Council of Luthors, who wants to take control of the Nexus of Reality and rule existence through the achievement of ultimate power.
 The Council of Batmen wishes to stop the Luthors and undo the damage that has been done.

 Green Lantern: The Animated Series

 In the second half of Green Lantern: The Animated Series, Hal Jordan and his allies face off against the Anti-Monitor and his army of Manhunters.
-In the episode "Reboot", Hal, Kilowog, Tomar-Re and Aya face the Anti-Monitor, with Hal getting blasted by the Anti-Monitor, seemingly erasing him from existence.
-In "Steam Lantern", it is revealed that Hal ended up on an alternate world where steam is the world's main powersource and meets up with Gil Broome, the eponymous Steam Lantern.
-Gil and his allies eventually manage to get Hal back home to his own world, where he reunites with his comrades.
+After Jordan is attacked by the Anti-Monitor, he is transported to on an alternate world where steam is the world's main powersource and meets up with Gil Broome, the eponymous Steam Lantern.
+Broome and his allies eventually manage to get Jordan back home to his own world, where he reunites with his comrades.